It is a nerve in the thigh that supplies the upper thigh and inner leg and the muscles that extend the knee.

 Avoiding repetitive activities that are believed to be responsible for exacerbating femoral neuropathy (for example, repetitive extension and flexion of the hip) will also help improve the patient’s symptoms.

-If the patient does not respond to these conservative measures, a reasonable next step is injecting the femoral nerve with a local anesthetic and steroids.
+If the patient does not respond to these conservative measures, injecting the femoral nerve with a local anesthetic and steroids is a reasonable next step.

 Diagnosing femoral neuropathy